 Scumspawn: "You saved someone who was being held at knife point by Jane Austen!
 How many people can say that?"

-- Also just about any time that Satan shows that he actually appreciates Scumspawn (that one time with the painting set and the saxophone comes to mind)
+Also just about any time that Satan shows that he actually appreciates Scumspawn (that one time with the painting set and the saxophone comes to mind).

-- The Prof finally letting go of his (still living) wife and telling her to marry her new love instead of mourning him forever.
+The Prof finally letting go of his (still living) wife and telling her to marry her new love instead of mourning him forever.
 Also, the end of the New Year's Special.
-The fact that there are so many Moments of Heartwarming in this show is proof of it's ultimately idealistic nature, despite being full of cynical humor.
+The fact that there are so many Moments of Heartwarming in this show is proof of its ultimately idealistic nature, despite being full of cynical humor.

-- Scumspawn's declaration of love is incredibly cute as well.
+Scumspawn's declaration of love is incredibly cute as well.

 Scumspawn: "I love you.
 I don't fancy you.
 No, that would be physical and weird and probably quite dangerous.
 No, I love you in the widest possible emotional sense."

-- The ending of "Chuckles", when Satan, thinking he's finally broken the Professor, tells Scumspawn to tell the Professor that the version of Deborah he saw being so friendly to Dicky Freestone (a former colleague who stole his research) was really Scumspawn in disguise.
+The ending of "Chuckles", when Satan, thinking he's finally broken the Professor, tells Scumspawn to tell the Professor that the version of Deborah he saw being so friendly to Dicky Freestone (a former colleague who stole his research) was really Scumspawn in disguise.

-Scumspawn: Won't that lessen the torment?Satan: There'll be plenty of other torments, Scumspawn.
+Satan: There'll be plenty of other torments, Scumspawn.